SystemsApproach/ops/preface.rst

 as the field of *Operating Systems*.
 Operationalizing a cloud is just today’s version of that fundamental problem, which has become all the more interesting as we move up the stack, from managing *devices* to managing *services*.
-The fact that this topic is both timely and foundational are among the reasons it is worth studying.
+That this topic is both timely and foundational are among the reasons it is worth studying.

 Guided Tour of Open Source